Aliqyan-21/Asciify/readme.md

 ## Overview

-The ASCII art maker takes an image file as input and converts it into an ASCII representation.
+Asciify takes an image file as input and converts it into an ASCII representation.
 This is achieved through a series of steps that involve loading the image, converting it to grayscale, adjusting contrast, and finally mapping pixel brightness to ASCII characters.

 ### Features